raafik980/raafik980.github.io/_posts/2023-07-19-introduction.md

 toc: true
 ---

-I am a Chemistry graduate student at UT Arlington.
-This blog is meant to share articles, reading notes, and helpful coding snippets related to computational chemistry, biophysics, and allied topics.

-More about me and my ongoing research can be found [here](/about-me).
+I am a computation chemistry PhD graduate interested in biomolecular simulations, quantum chemistry and physics informed machine learning potentials. read more about me and my research [here](/about-me).